Skip to content

 Following Einstein \(E = mc^2\) and Planck \(E = hν\) when \(n = 1\).
 We also have the velocity of light \(c = λν\), then \(m = E/(c^2) = hν/(c^2) = hν/(cλν) = h/(cλ)\) then \(λ = h/(mc)\).
 This relationship applies to photons where \(p = mc\), but de Broglie generalized it for every particle of mass \(m\), velocity \(v\), and linear momentum \(p = mv\); that is, \(λ = h/(mv) = h/p\) and therefore \(p = h/λ\).
 Particles satisfying this condition implies the existence of matter waves.
 The following relativistic considerations were used to obtain de Broglie’s equation \(p = h/ λ\).

 1) According to the theory of special relativity, the relation \(E = hν\) applies to a photon observed in a fixed reference frame.
 Therefore, de Broglie assumed that a similar equation can be written for the same photon but observed from its own reference system.
-If in such a reference system the characteristic frequency of the photon is \(ν_0\), then \(hν_0 = m_0c^2\).
+If in such a reference system the characteristic frequency of the photon is \(ν_0\), then \(hν_0 = E = m_0c^2\).

 The term \(hν_0\) is an indication that a vibrational wave could be represented by the sinusoidal function \(A_0 ≈ sin(2πν_0t_0)\) where \(A_0\) is the amplitude and \(t_0\) is the time measured in the reference system at rest.